bhirsch/now-on-drupal.org-fcontrolpanel/README.txt

 Installation
 ---------------
 Place the entire fcontrolpanel folder into your modules directory.
-Go to Administer -> Site building -> Modules and enable the Features Control Panel module.
+Go to Administer -> Structure -> Modules and enable the Features Control Panel module.

 Admin module integration